-- A student may petition to be examined only in subjects currently offered in the catalog and addendum and for which the student has not previously earned a grade or is currently enrolled. - No student may earn more than 25 units toward graduation or more than 15 units in a single semester via credit by examination. - A student must select the grading mode (if the Pass/No Pass option is available) prior to taking the exam. - Units earned through Credit by Examination cannot be used to meet the 12-unit residency requirement for an associate degree. - A fee equivalent to the per-unit charge will be assessed for each examination administered by the college. - Students must meet with a counselor to initiate the credit by exam process and complete the petition form. - The examination is to be prepared by a faculty member in the discipline of the course being challenged and administered to the student by this instructor.
-The examination is graded by the faculty member who prepares it and the results of the examination are reported to Admissions and Records for processing.
+- The student must be currently admitted to the college and in good standing, - The student must have an education plan on file - The student may petition to be examined only in subjects currently offered in the catalog and addendum and for which the student has not previously earned a grade or is currently enrolled. - Credits acquired by examination are not applicable to meeting of such until load requirements as Selective Service deferment, Veteran's or Social Security benefits. - No student may earn more than 25 units toward graduation or more than 15 units in a single semester via credit by examination. - The student must select the grading mode (if the Pass/No Pass option is available) prior to taking the exam. - Units earned through Credit by Examination cannot be used to meet the 12 unit residency requirement for an associate degree. - A fee equivalent to the per unit charge will be assessed for each examination administered by the college and will not be waived by California College Promise Grant.